OPEN-ENT-NG/fake-sso/README.md

 # How to

-To add a new vendor specific SSO implementation you have to follow the 3 next steps
+To add a new vendor specific SSO implementation, follow the 3 next steps

 ## 1. Write a controller that extends SSOController